avinashbabudonthu/micro-services/notes.md

 * Configuration Management is done with `Spring Cloud Config Server`
 	* We can store configuration of all configurations of all different microservices for all environments in Git Repository
 	* Saving all configurations in one single place
+	* Spring cloud config server maintains all configuration in git repository
 * Dynamic Scale Up and Scale Down
 	* Naming Server and Discovery Server - Eureka
 		* All microservices register with naming server
 	* Ribbon - client side load balancing
 	* Feign - Easier Rest client
 * Visibility and Monitoring
-	* Spring cloud sleuth
+	* Spring Cloud Sleuth
-		* To assign as id to request across all microservices
+		* To assign an id to request across all microservices
 	* Zipkin Distributed Tracing
 		* To trace request across multiple components
 	* Netflix API Gateway Zuul